zodiac163/excelreport/README.md

 </p>

 An extension for generate excel file from GridView content.
-When used together in a GridView, saves the results of filtering and sorting in a file.
-What you see in the GridView, and it will be imported into a file.
+When used with a GridView, extention saves the results of filtering and sorting in a file.
+Everything you see in the GridView will be imported into a file.
+All tasks are run in the background, the user can check the progress with the progressbar.
+It is not necessary to remain on the current page during the execution.
+You can continue working with the application.
+When the file is created, the download link will remain on the page with the widget until it is used, the user can use it at any time.
+When the file is downloaded, you can start generating a new report.

 **To run tasks in the background, the extension uses a [queues](https://github.com/yiisoft/yii2-queue).**

 [![Latest Stable Version](https://poser.pugx.org/custom-it/yii2-excel-report/v/stable.svg)](https://packagist.org/packages/custom-it/yii2-excel-report)